Understanding The Recession And The Housing Market

 However, as restrictions have been lifted, real estate sales have soared in suburban markets.

 If they are, many more questions need to be addressed.
-For instance, how long would it even take for the real estate market to recover if there was another housing downturn?
+For instance, how long would it take for the real estate market to recover if there was another housing downturn?
 To gain insight into what the future could hold should our rosy market outlook suddenly turn bleak, we decided to take a look at where the recession left us last time.

 Common sense tells us there should be a positive correlation between the economy and the housing market.
 When the economy is weak, home values should drop.
 Yet, our country is currently facing a recession, and home values are rising, at least in suburban markets.